 Can A Therapist Tell Your Parents?

 Before we jump any further into this article, it’s first important to note that the majority of rules surrounding confidentiality typically tend to change slightly, depending on which state it is that they have been made in.
+For more specific details, you might want to explore how to email a therapist for the first time to ask questions directly.

 For this reason, we strongly recommend that, alongside reading this article, you also make sure to check what the rules are surrounding disclosure and confidentiality in the state that you are planning on getting therapy in.